 Most end users were unaware of vital security settings of video conferencing platforms.
 For the few who did know about them, they assumed that someone else was managing security on the back end.

-With an expected 40% of businesses maintaining a remote structure post COVID-19, security is a higher priority as we transition back to a semblance of normality.
+With an expected 40% of businesses maintaining a remote structure post COVID-19, secure video conferencing is a higher priority as we transition back to a semblance of normality.
 The key elements of security for video conferencing monitoring can be broken down into three areas:

-The difference between a “Zoom-Bomb” or an exposed chat thread and a secure meeting, is as simple as checking a few boxes in the settings.
+The difference between a “Zoom-Bomb” or an exposed chat thread and a secure video conferencing meeting, is as simple as checking a few boxes in the settings.